M4D30N/ECHO_terms/Terms_of_Service.md

-# Terms of Service of the bot ECHO
+# Terms of Service of the bot EXO

 Last updated: July 7, 2022